DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/06-08 Wall Floor Textures Test.md

 I didn't realize these pictures were so dark.
+The next time I take pics like this, the environment will be a little brighter.

 ![](<../../../../_Meta/Attachments/Pasted image 20250608221736.png>)